 As a student of the Bible and a teacher of the Bible, by far my most helpful training in knowing and interpreting the Bible has been my own personal Bible reading and Bible study.
 Last year, 2014, was the fourteenth consecutive year that I have read the Bible from cover to cover.
 This has given me a knowledge of the Bible that I never could have gained from studying in the classroom.
 As I have studied theology and the writings of countless scholars in seminary, my analysis of their claims has constantly been framed by statements made in the Bible, rather than by a philosophical analysis or debates over archeology and methodology.
 Reading the Bible has enabled me to think of verses that are relevant for whatever the issue at hand may be, whereas if I had not read the Bible so many times I would not be aware of all the cross-references and connections.

 I do not like most of the plans that I see today for reading through the Bible in a year.
 The length of each day’s reading varies widely, so that some readings are very short and some are very long.
 Also, most plans have one reading from the Old Testament and one from the New Testament each day, and sometimes a Psalm.
 This breaks up the continuity of the reading and hinders focused reflection.
 I like reading the Bible the way God inspired it—book by book, beginning in Genesis and ending in Revelation.
-You can download the Bible Reading Schedule that I use here.
+You can download the Bible Reading Schedule that I use here, or access my 2019 reading schedule as a Logos document here.
 Reading the books in the sequence they appear in the Bible allows one to follow God’s dealings with the human race as God’s plan unfolds sequentially through the ages.
 When you read the Bible in order, you begin each new year by reading Genesis, which tells how everything began, and you end each year by reading Revelation, which tells how everything ends.
 But if three chapters a day (on average) seem too much for you, I also have on my website a Bible Reading Record which allows you to check off chapters of the Bible one at a time as you read them.

 Reading the Bible is obviously more profitable if one understands it, or has a guide to interpret it.
 Now that I have published my own Interpretive Guide to the Bible, this is of course the first resource that I recommend; it is available on my website here, or on my Amazon author page here.
 Many people use study Bibles to help with interpretation, but in my opinion these are a poor “crutch.”
 Because the study notes are right next to the biblical text, people tend to just read the notes right away rather than first thinking about the text on their own.